 Blue Cash Everyday from American Express – The best card on the market today for everyday purchases, the Blue Cash Everyday from American Express offers 3% cash back on groceries (up to $6,000 spent annually), 2% cash back at gas stations and select department stores and 1% cash back on all other purchases.

 A $100 statement credit is also included for new cardholders after they spend $1,000 in the first three months of card ownership along with a 0% intro APR on purchases and balance transfers for a full 15 months.
+After the intro period expires the APR becomes 13.24 – 22.24% variable.
 And unlike most AMEX cards, the Blue Cash Everyday from American Express carries NO annual fee.

 Chase Freedom Visa – The only card on our list that offers a nice up front bonus, the Chase Freedom Visa starts off w/ a $150 cash bonus for new cardholders after they spend $500 on purchases in the first three months.